 Just because the industry is gradually increasing in value, doesn't necessarily mean everybody is making a profit out of it.
 On the contrary, even the Big Five in the tech business are not 100% fail-safe.
 Facebook investors felt that particularly hard in March 2018.
 As the Cambridge Analytica data breach scandal erupted, their stocks plummeted in a matter of hours.
 That fateful day cost shareholders a staggering $120 billion.

 21. Despite all the risks and threats, recent technology innovations will continue to be a hot topic in the business world.
-By 2020, over 61% of organizations plan to use ggBit wi-fi networking actively, and 48% intend to adopt IoT technologies.
+In 2020, over 61% of organizations plan to use ggBit wi-fi networking actively, and 48% intend to adopt IoT technologies.

 The future is now, and tech companies are ready to ride the wave of digital evolution in search of competitive advantage.
 Process automation and optimization, emerging tech development, and a skilled workforce will be the cornerstones of any successful trend adoption.